-June 2018, published in the Annual review of biomedical engineering, listen to what researchers from University of California, Davis, Boston Children’s Hospital, Harvard Medical School, and the University of California, Irvine suggest:
+June 2018, published in the Annual Review of Biomedical Engineering, (5) listen to what researchers from University of California, Davis, Boston Children’s Hospital, Harvard Medical School, and the University of California, Irvine suggest:

 What are non-invasive treatments for facet joint instability and pain?

 The usual treatments you as a sufferer have likely been prescribed are the same ones usually discussed in research:

 - Pain medication in the form of anti-inflammatories and/or muscle relaxants.